ulif/diceware/README.rst

   num = 7
   caps = off
   specials = 2
-  delimiter = MYDELIMITER
+  delimiter = "MYDELIMITER"
-  randomsource = system
+  randomsource = "system"
-  wordlist = en
+  wordlist = "en"

 The options names have to match long argument names, as output by ``--help``.
 The values set must meet the requirements valid for